Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/genome-selector/genome-selector-intro.md

 ---
-slug: species-selector-intro
+slug: genome-selector-intro
 title: How do I add or remove a species?
 description: How to select a species genome of interest to visualise in the Genome browser, Feature explorer and other Ensembl apps.
 related_articles:
- - href: species-homepage.md
+ - href: genome-homepage.md
 ---
 # How do I add or remove a species?

-You can use the Species selector to:
+You can use the Genome selector to:

 - choose a species genome, to work with in other apps
 - create a list of genomes, to work with in other apps